 India-China Political Relations

-Prime Minister Narendra Modi visited China from May 14-16, 2015.
-Besides meeting with the Chinese leadership, Prime Minister Modi and Premier Li also addressed the opening session of the First State/Provincial Leaders’ Forum in Beijing.
+Prime Minister Narendra Modi visited China in May 2015.
+During the visit, Prime Minister Modi and Premier Li also addressed the opening session of the First State/Provincial Leaders’ Forum in Beijing.
 There were 24 agreements signed on the government -to- government side, 26 MoUs on the business-to- business side and two joint statements, including one on climate change.
-Prime Minister also announced the extension of the e-visa facility to Chinese nationals wishing to travel to India.
+Prime Minister also announced the extension of the e-visa facility for Chinese tourists to India.

 Other high level visits and mechanisms:

 India and China have established more than thirty dialogue mechanisms at various levels, covering bilateral political, economic, consular issues as well as dialogues on regional and global issues.
 The Foreign Ministers have been meeting regularly.
 Chinese Foreign Minister Wang Yi last visited India on 11 December 2017 to participate in the 15th meeting of the Foreign Ministers of Russia, India, and China.
 EAM Sushma Swaraj visited China in April, 2018 to participate in the Meeting of the Council of Foreign Ministers of SCO Member Countries, and also held bilateral interactions with State Councillor and Foreign Minister Wang Yi and called on Vice President Wang Qishan.